ouclight/learngit/readme.txt

 Git has a mutable index called stage.
 You can You up, No can, NO BB.

-it's easy to construct a branch named dev.
+it's easy and simple to construct a branch named dev.